 The two major factors controlling shovel production are the swing angle and lost time during the production cycle.
 Therefore, the angle of swing between digging and dumping positions should always be kept to a minimum.
 Haul units must be positioned to minimize the time lost as units enter and leave the loading position.
-When only a single loading position is available, the shovel operator should

-When only a single loading position is available, the distribution of the next to utilize the time between the departure of one haul unit and the arrival of the next to move up to the digging face and to smooth the excavation area.
+When only a single loading position is available, the shovel operator should utilize the time between the departure of one haul unit and the arrival of the next to move up to the digging face and to smooth the excavation area.
 The floor of the cut should be kept smooth to provide an even footing for the shovel and to facilitate movement in the cur area.
 The shovel should be moved up frequently to keep it an optimum distance from the working face.
 Keeping dipper teeth sharp will also increase production.